wenleicao/wenleicao.github.io/_posts/2020-01-01-Use_Recursive_CTE_Solve_Real_Life_Issue.md

 <img src="/images/blog32/storedprocedure.PNG">

 So, in this example, the stored proceudre will use the view and function which both are first level object used.
-Then the view in turn uses three base tablse.
+Then the view in turn uses three base tables.

 Let me use the my recursive CTE function to see if it can capture what objects has been used.